Bulletin Announcement: DuBois

 Use this in your 06/01/2025 bulletin

-In today’s gospel Jesus speaks of unity, not uniformity.
-With uniformity everything is the same.
-Unity requires recognition and reconciliation of differences.
+In today’s gospel, Jesus speaks of unity, not uniformity.
+Uniformity means everything is the same, while unity requires recognizing and reconciling differences.
 How do you reconcile differences in your home?
-Do you listen respectfully or do you try to manipulate or impose your opinion?
-The seeds of unity and division are in every family.
+Do you listen respectfully, or do you try to manipulate or impose your opinion?
+The seeds of unity and division are present in every family.
 What we sow, we reap.
 What is your family harvest?

 A Family Perspective 6-8-2025